Collingwood, Ontario: Government

 The mayor is Yvonne Hamlin, who was elected in October 2022.

 Collingwood is within the Simcoe—Grey riding for both federal and provincial elections.
-The federal Member of Parliament is Conservative Terry Dowdall, and the Member of Provincial Parliament is Jim Wilson who sits as an independent.
+The federal Member of Parliament is Conservative Terry Dowdall, and the Member of Provincial Parliament is Brian Saunderson who sits as a Conservative.

 Neighbourhoods

 Collingwood Heritage Conservation District

 The Collingwood Heritage Conservation District was formally recognized in the Canadian Register of Historic Places on 2002-12-02.

 Collingwood was the first municipality in Canada to have a Heritage Conservation District added to the register.